 Our regular business meeting is the third Tuesday of each month at Orlando Brewing.

-Regular business meeting - DRAFT Agenda for March 19, 2019 Business Meeting - SUBJECT TO CHANGE
+Regular business meeting - DRAFT Agenda for April 23, 2019 Business Meeting

-Minutes from prior meeting - Minutes for February 19, 2019
+Minutes from prior meeting - To be posted soon

 Victory for Voting Rights with Amendment 4